 It was after this that he made the case with VGMA bordering on the dancehall award.

 Shatta Wale is the leader, chief executive officer (CEO) and founder of the Shatta Movement.
 He has used the Shatta Movement as a platform to reach out to his fans as well as to help the less privileged.
 We may not be able to recount all of Shatta Wale’s charity works but the ones that hit the records include the following listed below:

-- During Christmas festivities of 2014, as many shared time with family and friends, Shatta Wale seized the opportunity to pay a visit to Ghana’s biggest hospital, the Korle-Bu Teaching Hospital to donate items worth Thousands of Ghanaian cedis to the Children’s Block.
+- During Christmas festivities of 2014, as many spent time with family and friends, Shatta Wale seized the opportunity to pay a visit to Ghana’s biggest hospital, the Korle-Bu Teaching Hospital where he donated items worth thousands of Ghanaian cedis to the Children’s Block.

-- Shatta Wale, Light A Million Lives and Quallo’s Production along with Gasmilla, Keche, Episode and Dada Halfco donated to the victims of the twin disasters (flood and fire) that occurred in Accra on 3 June 2015 in which over a hundred people lost their lives.
+- Shatta Wale, Light A Million Lives, and Quallo’s Production along with Gasmilla, Keche, Episode and Dada Hafco made donations to the victims of the twin disasters (flood and fire) that occurred in Accra on 3 June 2015 in which over a hundred people lost their lives.
 The group brought along Food, Water, Antiseptic Liquid, Antiseptic Soap, Wipes, Sanitizers, Clothes and a whole lot of items to support the victims.

 Awards and Other Major Achievements

 Shatta Wale has made remarkable achievements since his emergence in the Music industry.
 He has also bagged numerous awards both in Ghana, across the continent and the entire globe.
 Below are some of his most significant achievements and awards:

 - He won Artiste of the Year at the 2014 edition of the Ghana Music Awards.